Loose

 Loose Thought works like paper

 Click anywhere on the page and start typing.
-No distracting forms or complicated setup.
+No popup forms.
+No complicated setup.

 A screenshot of a Loose Though sheet showing notes about getting started with the tool.